fief-dev/docs/docs/integrate/python/fastapi.md

 ### Checking for permissions

-Similary, you can make your endpoint requires the user to be granted a list of [**permissions**](../../getting-started/access-control.md).
+Similary, you can make your endpoint require the user to be granted a list of [**permissions**](../../getting-started/access-control.md).
 Simply add this list of permissions as a keyword parameter of the `authenticated` dependency.

 ```py title="app.py" hl_lines="26"
 --8<-- "examples/python/fastapi/permissions.py"